 LEED 101

 LEED (Leadership in Energy and Environmental Design) was developed by the U.S. Green Building Council.
 The program evaluates organizations and assigns them points for environmental initiatives.
-Earn enough points to become LEED Certified and you can display the logo to prove to customers, vendors or any other interested party that you are serious about the environment.
+Earn enough green building points to become LEED Certified and you can display the logo to prove to customers, vendors or any other interested party that you are serious about the environment.
 Higher scores earn better certifications, culminating in the coveted Platinum certification.
 Providing a dedicated area to house bins for recycling is one way to earn a few points for your score.

 LEED is not only a U.S. program.
 The Canada Green Building Council has published a version of LEED for organizations in that country, meaning organizations putting recycling bins in Toronto, Montreal, Vancouver or anywhere else in the country can get credit for it.